XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/checks.md

 ---
 # Checks

-The Checks feature enables users to create deferred payments, similar to personal paper checks.
+The Checks feature enables users to create deferred payments similar to personal paper checks.
 Unlike an escrow or payment channel, funds aren't set aside when a check is created, so money only moves when the check is cashed.
 If the sender doesn't have the funds at the time a check is cashed, the transaction fails; recipients can retry failed transactions until the check expires.

-XRP Ledger Checks may have expiration times after which they may no longer be cashed.
+XRP Ledger Checks can have expiration times after which they may no longer be cashed.
 If the recipient doesn't successfully cash the Check before it expires, the Check can no longer be cashed, but the object remains in the XRP Ledger until someone cancels it.
 Anyone may cancel the Check after it expires.
 Only the sender and recipient can cancel the Check before it expires.
 The Check object is removed from the Ledger when the sender successfully cashes the check or someone cancels it.

 ***TODO: Don't think this needs to be noted here.
 Is the behavior change documented on the reference page?***
 **Note:** The Checks amendment changes the expiration behavior of the `OfferCreate` transaction.